tiagosampaio/tiagosampaio/README.md

 ### Hi there 👋,

-I'm Tiago, passionate by software development, design and architecture.
+I'm Tiago, passionate by software development, design, and architecture.

 - 🔭 I’m currently working with Magento 2 development
 - 🌱 I’m currently learning how to be a better version of myself each day